F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration: F-Bench: Benchmarking Current Generative Face Models

 \subsection{Class-wise Comparison}

-For the face generation task, we analyze the Mean Opinion Score (MOS) distributions of \textit{Quality}, \textit{Authenticity}, and \textit{Correspondence} across nine prompt categories, as shown in Fig.~\ref{fig:prompt box}.
+For the face generation task, we analyze the Mean Opinion Score (MOS) distributions of \textit{Quality}, \textit{Authenticity}, and \textit{Correspondence} across nine prompt categories, as shown in Fig.\ref{fig:prompt box}.
 The violin plots highlight distinct performance patterns across these categories.
 The \textit{Action}, \textit{Expression}, and \textit{Facial Attributes} categories exhibit lower MOS values in all three dimensions, with notable variability.
 In the \textit{Action} category, limited visibility of the face due to body movements affects the generation of fine facial details, resulting in reduced scores, especially in \textit{Quality} and \textit{Correspondence}.
 The \textit{Expression} category poses challenges in maintaining spatial relationships and physical constraints, leading to distortion and artifacts in expressions with exaggerated facial movements, such as laughing or crying, thereby impacting both \textit{Quality} and \textit{Authenticity}.
 For \textit{Facial Attributes}, generating images with precise attributes (e.g., specific eye color, hair style) is challenging, particularly when multiple attributes are specified, which lowers the scores.
 In contrast, the \textit{General} and \textit{Background} categories achieve the highest MOS scores across all dimensions, as simpler or less specific prompts are easier for the model to interpret accurately.
 The \textit{Clothes} and \textit{Accessories} categories also perform well, indicating that the model handles clothes and accessory prompts effectively.
-In summary, prompts with specific or complex attribute requirements tend to result in lower and more variable MOS values, while more general prompts or those with simple descriptions achieve consistently high performance across all three dimensions.
+Overall, prompts with specific or complex attribute requirements tend to result in lower MOS scores, while general or simple prompts yield consistently high scores across dimensions.
+This can be attributed to the absence of high-quality fine-grained text-face pair datasets during the training of generative models.